rcarrata/devsecops-demo/README.md

 # Credits

-This repo is heavily based in the [CICD repository](https://github.com/siamaksade/openshift-cicd-demo) and work of Siamak Sadeghianfar.
-Kudos to Siamak!

-Big thanks also to [Rodrigo Alvares](https://github.com/ralvares) that helped with their wisdom and knowledge in this demo.
+Big thanks for the [contributors](https://github.com/rcarrata/devsecops-demo/graphs/contributors) and reviews that helped so much in this demo!
+We grow as we share!